 TRPSTA2 STA2 total radiated power, as indicated by the value of the TRP field

-PsensitivitySTA2 STA2 actual receiver sensitivity, calculated using the value of the Additional Sensitivity subfield
+PsensitivitySTA2 STA2 actual receiver sensitivity

 Loss Path loss between STA1 and STA2

 Note the antenna gains are not necessarily the peak gains that STA1 and STA2 can achieve along ϕ and θ directions towards each other.
 The receive power at STA1 is PRXSTA1=TRPSTA2+GTXSTA2θ-Loss+GRXSTA1ϕ.
 The receive power at STA2, if using the same DMG antenna configuration STA2 used to transmit the activity report frame, is PRXSTA2=TRPSTA1+GTXSTA1ϕ-Loss+GRXSTA2θ.
-Assuming DMG antenna pattern reciprocity for STA2, and substituting GRXSTA2θ-Loss=GTXSTA2θ-Loss= PRXSTA1- TRPSTA2-GRXSTA1ϕ, it is easy to see that STA1 can keep the receive power at STA2 below STA2 receiver sensitivity by limiting its total radiated power as TRPSTA1≤TRPSTA2+PsensitivitySTA2-(GTXSTA1ϕ-GRXSTA1ϕ)-PRXSTA1, where all parameters on the right-hand side of the inequality are known to STA1.
+Assuming DMG antenna pattern reciprocity for STA2, and substituting GRXSTA2θ-Loss=GTXSTA2θ-Loss= PRXSTA1- TRPSTA2-GRXSTA1ϕ, it is easy to see that STA1 can keep the receive power at STA2 below STA2 receiver sensitivity by limiting its total radiated power as TRPSTA1≤(TRPSTA2+PsensitivitySTA2)-(GTXSTA1ϕ-GRXSTA1ϕ)-PRXSTA1, where all parameters on the right-hand side of the inequality are known to STA1.

-In the special case that STA1 also transmits using the same DMG antenna configuration it was using when it received the activity report frame, and assuming antenna pattern reciprocity for STA1, STA1 can mitigate its interference to STA2 by limiting its total radiated power to TRPSTA2+PsensitivitySTA2-PRXSTA1, without having to know the direction 𝜙 towards STA2.

 Editor: Add a new entry to Table 9-363 (Public Action field values).